On Typesetting Engines: A Programmer's Perspective

 CJK

-LaTeX.js supports CJK because it is just a wrapper on top of HTML & CSS.
-However, just like HTML & CSS, it doesn't follow CJK best practices and it's even harder and requires more work to tune itself according to CJK typesetting best practices.
+LaTeX.js supports CJK because it is just a transpiler on top of HTML & CSS.
+However, just like HTML & CSS, it doesn’t follow CJK best practices and it’s even harder and requires more work to tune itself according to CJK typesetting best practices.

 Pagination

 Looks like we can have a LaTeX in a browser?
 No, no, no, if things were really that easy, the world would be a better place.
-LaTeX.js comes with lots of limitations (opens in a new tab), some of which are fatal for a production-ready LaTeX replacement in a browser:
+LaTeX.js comes with lots of limitations, some of which are fatal for a production-ready LaTeX replacement in a browser:

-- horizontal glue, like
+- horizontal

 \hfill